FChmiel/fertility-predict/README.md

 https://fertility-predict.herokuapp.com/

 # !!
 Disclaimer !!
-The fertility predict app is not clinically validated.
+The fertility predict application is not clinically validated.
 The model and web application is provided for academic transparency and are intended as an educational tool.
 They are not for use in routine clinical practice and should not be used to assist clinical decisions.